lortza/lortza.github.io/_posts/2018-02-26-card-factory.md

 ...
 {% endhighlight %}

 Great!
 I was really happy with the way the app worked when I first built it.
-But gnawing in the back of my mind was the fact that in reality, when you draw tarot cards, sometimes the card shows up upside-down, *and upside-down (i.e. 'reversed') cards have different meanings than they do when they're right-side-up (i.e. 'upright')*.
+But gnawing in the back of my mind was the fact that in reality, when you draw tarot cards, sometimes the card shows up upside down, *and upside down (i.e. 'reversed') cards have different meanings than they do when they're right-side up (i.e. 'upright')*.
 That's right.
 A single card actually has 2 meanings.
 Oh boy.

 ## Adding in "Reversed" Cards
 So how do you solve this kind of thing?
 I didn't want to have 2 different records in the database (upright & reversed) for each card because that would be redundant, messy data, and would make it possible for me to draw both the upright and reversed version of a card in the same reading.
 No good.